-Comparing the year ended December 31, 2015 to the year ended December 31, 2014, "net interest securitized mortgages" increased by 14% to \$132.2 million from \$115.5 million.
-The increase was due to a larger portfolio of securitized mortgages together with wider weighted-average spreads on the portfolio year over year.
-The portfolio of mortgages funded through securitization increased by 10% from \$22.3 billion as at December 31, 2014 to \$24.5 billion as at December 31, 2015.
-Although mortgage spreads have only recently widened, in 2014 and 2015 the Company experienced large losses on account of the financial instruments.
-These losses primarily comprise losses on short bonds used by the Company for its hedging program.
-As described below, the typical offset to these losses is wider mortgage spreads, which the Company earns in net interest on securitized mortgages over their terms.
-The result of these wider spreads can now be seen in the Company's net interest - securitized mortgages revenue.
+Comparing the year ended December 31, 2016 to the year ended December 31, 2015, "net interest - securitized mortgages" increased by 9% to \$144.3 million from \$132.2 million.
+The increase was due to a larger portfolio of securitized mortgages offset by a slightly tighter weighted-average spreads on the portfolio year over year.
+The portfolio of mortgages funded through securitization increased by 7% from \$24.5 billion as at December 31, 2015 to \$26.1 billion as at December 31, 2016.
 Net interest is also affected by the amortization of deferred origination and other costs that are capitalized on securitized mortgages.
+The charge for this amortization has increased with higher per unit broker fees.